HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

     to keep the days in sync with
     [Mean Solar Time](https://en.wikipedia.org/wiki/Solar_time#Mean_solar_time).
     Usually this means adding $\sim 7.1$ minutes or 5Ĉ4Ŝ.
+  - This means that on average, one Omnija Calendar Year is approximately
+    $1 J \approx 365.24713_D ⚻$ currently,
+    considering both leap years and added seconds.

 [^Tagoj-Solstico]: a.k.a.
 Northern Solstice, since *la Insulo-Omnijo* is located in the Southern Hemisphere.